 - Remember that work study programs are taxable, even if you just get a tuition break instead of a paycheck.
 Therefore, make sure you have the money you might owe to the IRS at the end of the year.
 Use our free tax calculator for an estimate!

 - If you have student loans, you can deduct up to $2,500 of interest on your student loans that you use to pay for school.
 Learn more about deducting student loan interest.

 - Student loans are not taxable because they are not considered income.
 However, forgiven student debt is taxable.

 - If you have a job that pays in tips, make sure to include that into your income since that is considered taxable income.
 Any other odd jobs that are paid by in cash are also considered taxable income.

 - Unlike scholarships that go toward paying tuition, scholarships that go toward paying room and board are not tax-exempt, so make sure to count that as your income.
 Learn more about scholarship income and taxes.

 - ROTC subsistence allowances for those who are in training are tax-exempt.
 Active duty pay, however, is taxable income.
 Things like pay received during advanced camp during the summer would fall under the category of active duty pay.

-- If you received any income on your investments, including interest earned from a savings account or a CD at a bank, you must report that as income.
+- If you received any income on your investments, including interest earned from a savings account, you must report that as income.

-- If you are a graduate student, there might be some tax breaks for you just like there are for undergraduate students.
+- If you are a graduate student, there might be some student tax benefits for you just like there are for undergraduate students.

 Want to save some money?
 Read about money saving tips for college students as well as many other savings tips for any occasion or situation.